Funsponge/cachyos-breeze-splash/README.md

 # cachy-splash
-Custom Cachy splash screen for KDE Plasma 6 based on the KDE Breeze splash screen (GPL-2.0).
+Custom Cachy splash screen for KDE Plasma 6 based on KDE Breeze (GPL-2.0).

 CachyOS logo © CachyOS, used with attribution.